Duvey314/Coursera_Capstone/README.md

 After this we binned our pedestrian values into a binary value since there was a large disparity between the number of accidents with pedestrians and without.

-Lastly we had to change the datatype of our collision codes from an object to an integer value.
+Lastly, we had to change the datatype of our collision codes from an object to an integer value.

 # Methodology